 A survey course providing a comprehensive study of the Earth's physical processes and properties, with emphasis on understanding the scientific theories behind geological principles.
-Both dramatic forces - volcanic activity and earthquakes - as well as more subtle forces of the natural geological process are presented to make apparent the connection between human activity and geologic change.
-3 lecture hrs/wk.
-(Not offered every year)
+Both dramatic forces - volcanic activity and

 GS 147: Intro to Oceanography (3)

 A survey course introducing the origin and development of the oceans, marine geology and its effect on life in the seas.
 Discusses waves, tides, currents, and their impact on shorelines, the ocean floor, and basins.
 Examines physical and chemical processes as they relate to oceanographic concepts.
 This includes plate tectonics, ocean circulation, properties of seawater, sedimentation, marine ecosystems and climate effects.
 3 lecture hrs/wk.
 W - (Not offered every year)